argoproj/argo-events/docs/eventsources/setup/bitbucketserver.md

    You will need to create an Ingress or Openshift Route for the event-source service so that it can be reached from Bitbucket Server.
    You can find more information on Ingress or Route online.

 1. Create the event source by running the following command.
-Make sure to replace the `url` field.
+You can use the example event-source yaml file from [here](https://github.com/argoproj/argo-events/blob/master/examples/event-sources/bitbucketserver.yaml) but make sure to replace the `url` field and to modify the `repositories` list with your own repos.

-        kubectl apply -n argo-events -f <event-source-file-updated-in-previous-step>
+        kubectl apply -n argo-events -f <event-source-file>

 1. Go to `Webhooks` under your project settings on Bitbucket Server and verify the webhook is registered.
 You can also do the same by looking at the event-source pod logs.